juxor/afaq/markdown/secH2.md

 seeking a better society (and are anarchists, ecologists, Marxists, etc.) and so on.
-Only constant discussion, the clash of ideas, combined with collective struggle can develop political awareness and narrow the unevenness of ideas within the oppressed.
-As Malatesta argued, _"[o]nly freedom or the struggle for freedom can be the school for freedom."_ [**Errico Malatesta: His Life and Ideas**, p.
+Only constant discussion, the clash of ideas, combined with collective struggle can develop political awareness and narrow the unevenness of ideas within the oppressed: _"Only freedom or the struggle for freedom can be the school for freedom."_ [Malatesta, **Errico Malatesta: His Life and Ideas**, p.
 59]

 From this perspective, it follows that any attempt to create an institutionalised leadership structure means the end of the revolutionary